TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 Each non-bonded interaction type is designed to be a [Classes](https://docs.python.org/3/tutorial/classes.html).
 For each classe it is possible to get somes properties and, for simplicity, keywords used are excalcy the same.
-Else for some interaction classes which requires special properties.

 ## 1. C-bond